-At the hearing, the Investigating Officer will present his/her report, call such witnesses as they consider necessary and make representations to substantiate his/her conclusion that the Subject Member has failed to comply with the Code of Conduct.
+At the hearing, the Investigating Officer will present his/her report, call such witnesses as he/she considers necessary and make representations to substantiate his/her conclusion that the Subject Member has failed to comply with the Code of Conduct.
 For this purpose, the Investigating Officer may ask the Complainant to attend and give evidence to the Panel.
-The Subject Member will then have an opportunity to give his/her evidence, to call witnesses and to make representations to the Panel as to why they consider that the Subject Member did not fail to comply with the Code of Conduct.
-The Panel can allow witnesses to be questioned and cross examined by the Subject Member, the Monitoring Officer, the Investigating Officer (or their representative(s)) directly or through the Chair.
+The Subject Member will then have an opportunity to give his/her evidence, to call witnesses and to make representations to the Panel as to why he/she considers that he/she did not fail to comply with the Code of Conduct.
+The Panel can allow witnesses to be questioned and cross examined by the Subject Member, the Monitoring Officer, the Investigating Officer (or their representative(s)) directly or through the Chairman.
 The Panel can also question witnesses.